Let’s be honest smoke on a gas grill most of the time is from burning grease.

 The Technique Behind Adding Smoke Flavor To A Gas Grill

 The technique behind it is not so hard to understand.
-We just have to do it the right way.
+It just has to be done the right way.

 You can read my post about wood chips for smoking here Both can be used and what you use is a personal preference.